PNDeb/pinenote-debian-image/README.md

 You could use the last archive, `finalsetup.tar.gz`, to extract on the PineNote.
 Currently, the archive's size is about 240MB and extracted into the partition would occupy almost 700MB.

-Or, you can use directly the generated partition image, `debian.img` to flash with `rkdeveloptool`.
+Or, you can use directly the generated filesystem image, `debian.img` to flash with `rkdeveloptool`.
 The image size is 900MB, which is enough to fit the `cache` partition ;).

 ## Deployment

-### Flash the partition image with `rkdeveloptool`
+### Flash the filesystem image with `rkdeveloptool`

-`debian.img` is the resulted partition image containing the files from `finalsetup.tar.gz`.
+`debian.img` is the resulted filesystem image containing the files from `finalsetup.tar.gz`.
 You can flash this image on the device.
 Be aware, that this image is configured with a kernel `root=` parameter as provided by `overlays/default/u-boot`.
 If you want to flash this image to another partition device, you can adjust the `root` parameter inside the image using the helper script `adjust-root-in-image.sh`.
 See the documentation provided inside the script file.

 `debian.img` contains an `ext4` filesystem.
 You should probably flash it only on the `ext4` marked partitions on the device, unless you change the partition table too.